Frequently Asked Questions about products and the online service available from the Kells online shop

 What wholemeal flour can be used for yeasted bread ?

-For a 100% wholemeal yeasted loaf we recommend Marriages Strong Stoneground Wholemeal Flour, which is ideal for yeasted wholemeal breads regardless of the mixing process.
+For a 100% wholemeal yeasted loaf we recommend Marriages Strong Stoneground Wholemeal Flour or Marriages Organic Strong Wholemeal Flour, which are both ideal for yeasted wholemeal breads regardless of the mixing process.
 It has good quality gluten forming proteins that make a robust and tolerant dough.
-It is made from a blend of UK and Canadian wheats.
+It is made from a blend of UK, Canadian and Asian wheats.
 Alternatively, to make a good yeasted brown bread any of the wholemeal flours we sell can be blended with a strong white flour from 10% to 50% wholemeal in the total flour blend, we recommend Marriages Golden Crust as the white flour.

 WHAT FLOURS ARE MOST SUITABLE FOR MAKING SOURDOUGH BREAD?